 The Wise Kids program was created by the Säjai (pronounced “SAW-zhay”) Foundation in partnership with the National Recreation and Park Association (NRPA).
 Camp Fire Alaska was one of 9 demonstration sites for the program and, Camp Fire recently merged with the Säjai Foundation and is now implementing the Wise Kids curriculum in all councils.

-Camp Fire Alaska’s Rural Program took the Wise Kids curriculum out to almost 1,600 youth in 27 rural Alaska villages during the summer of 2013.
-In communities where dental decay, obesity and diabetes have been climbing over the last few decades, the youth responded enthusiastically to the fun and engaging lessons on portion size, the food groups, and healthy eating and exercise choices.
-Each community held a healthy living competition, in which the youth got points for good food choices, daily exercise and water consumption.
-Staff reported that children would often knock on their doors after program hours each night to talk about how much water they drank or show them the number of steps they had logged on their pedometers that day.
+Camp Fire Alaska’s Rural Program takes the Wise Kids curriculum out to almost 1,600 youth in dozens of rural Alaska villages during the summer.
+In communities where dental decay, obesity and diabetes have been climbing over the last few decades, the youth respond enthusiastically to the fun and engaging lessons on portion size, the food groups, and healthy eating and exercise choices.
+Each community holds a healthy living competition, in which the youth got points for good food choices, daily exercise and water consumption.
+Staff report that children woill often knock on their doors after program hours each night to talk about how much water they drank or show them the number of steps they had logged on their pedometers that day.

 We are very proud to be taking a leadership role in Alaska, and are committed to bringing quality activities that promote healthy life choices to our programming.
 Plus, we are seeing excellent results!